Follow these instructions carefully; applications that are incomplete or lacking the application fee will not be processed.

 Honolulu, HI 96822

 a.
 Statement of Objectives: This document serves as a means of judging the applicant’s writing ability and must be in essay form between 500 and 1,000 words long.
 The applicant’s name and the words “Statement of Objectives” must appear at the top of each page in the essay.

 b.
-Two completed Recommendation Forms (PDF document).
+Two completed Recommendation Forms (fillable PDF document).
 Applicants must complete the first section before providing the form to their references, who should be faculty members, librarians, and/or employers.
-Completed forms must be sealed by the referees and mailed directly to the LIS Program.
+Completed forms must be sealed by the referees and sent directly to the LIS Program.
 Inform referees that Program policy allows students to view their personal folders, which includes these letters, unless the applicant waived the right to examine the recommendation form.

 c.
 LIS Program Applicant Information Form (fillable PDF document).
 Download, complete, print or save, and return this form to the LIS Program.